 In addition to labeling words by tapping each sound out, I also want students to recognize that they can use a word they know to help them spell a new word!

 So I added Word Family Labeling pages to the bundle!

-You can get a few free pictures to use from my FREE resource library, but you can grab the YEARLONG BUNDLE at a huge discount before the price goes up to reflect the addition: YEARLONG Growing Bundle- 100 sets for the year.
+You can get a few free pictures to use below, but you can grab the YEARLONG BUNDLE at a huge discount: YEARLONG Growing Bundle- 100 sets for the year.